 Eagle Tech Group, Hawkeye, Aeronavics, Auck Waikato Uni Engineering depts drone, Nanotech electronic textile opportunity in SAR and EM.

-Note that the logo will be used on the website, in print material and it will be screened onto high vis vests etc.
+Note that the logo will be used on the website, in print material and it will be screened onto high vis vests and garments something that the youth will be proud to etc

 Number of colours: no preference.
 We could have one logo with colour as the differentiator between the levels or areas of the organisation e.g. as they have done with this logo structure: